lorenzodallamico/CoDeBetHe.jl/README.md

 ### Installing

-- You can then install this toolbox by either typing (in the pkg manager)
+- You can install this toolbox by either typing (in the pkg manager)
   '''add https://github.com/lorenzodallamico/CoDeBetHe''
   or cloning the repo locally and typing (in the pkg manager) '''add CoDeBetHe'''